 Disposing of construction waste

-We need to preserve our remaining landfill space by not using it for scrap metal, clean concrete, tiles, bricks and untreated timber.
+Once the new landfill is operational, we need to preserve it by not using it for scrap metal, clean concrete, tiles, bricks and untreated timber.
 These should be separated to go into different stockpiles at the Waste Management Centre to avoid the state waste levy being charged.
-Remember, this is cheaper – or even free, in the case of scrap metal.
+This is cheaper – or even free, in the case of scrap metal.

 If you have resource recovery items in your landfill construction and demolition wastes, there is a higher unsorted waste charge to encourage everyone to Sort & Save.